 The first and very obvious thing to do to protect your data is to back up your most important files using Windows Backup, Microsoft OneDrive or Google Drive.
-This way, you can always recover it at the click of a button without doing a computer restore.
-If you’re using Windows 10, you can create a OneDrive account using your Microsoft credentials and select automatic backup and all your files will be saved in the cloud anytime you connect to the internet.
+This way, you can always recover it at the click of a button.
+If you’re using Windows 10, you can create a OneDrive account using your Microsoft credentials and select automatic backup and all your files will be saved in the cloud anytime you connect to the Internet.

 Ways to Recover Deleted Files

 Fortunately, in most cases, there are ways in which you can recover lost data without involving a computer technician.
 The following are three simple methods of recovering lost data without necessarily hiring a computer technician.